izaak-coleman/GeDi/README.md

         Note this argument passed to this parameter should be identical to the argument one would pass to `-x` if running bowtie2.
 See [bowtie2 reference manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml)
-        for a further explaination of bowtie2's `-x` parameter.
+        for a further explanation of bowtie2's `-x` parameter.
  - `-o` prefix of the output files produced by GeDi.
 This can include a file path, and GeDi will write files with the prefix at the specified location.